q191201771/lalext/lal_website_english/README.md

 ##### ✦ WebRTC

-A gateway to stream from RTMP to WebRTC
+A gateway to stream from RTMP to WebRTC.

 Learn more at the [lalext GitHub address](https://github.com/q191201771/lalext).